nv-morpheus/Morpheus/docs/source/developer_guide/guides/2_real_world_phishing.md

 Note that it is a best practice to perform any necessary validation checks in the constructor.
 This allows us to fail early rather than after the pipeline has started.

 In our `RecipientFeaturesStage` example, we hard-coded the Bert separator token.
 Let's instead refactor the code to receive that as a constructor argument.
 This new constructor argument is documented following the [numpydoc](https://numpydoc.readthedocs.io/en/latest/format.html#parameters) formatting style allowing it to be documented properly for both API and CLI users.
 Let's also take the opportunity to verify that the pipeline mode is set to `morpheus.config.PipelineModes.NLP`.

+Note: Setting the pipline mode in the `register_stage` decorator restricts usage of our stage to NLP pipelines when using the Morpheus command line tool, however there is no such enforcement with the Python API.

 Our refactored class definition now looks like:

 ```python
 from morpheus.config import Config